-LPAs replace Enduring Powers of Attorney (EPAs), although EPAs which were executed before 1 October 2007 are still effective.
-As a result there are two regimes which run side-by-side and we advise on them both.
+LPAs replaced Enduring Powers of Attorney (EPAs) but EPAs which were signed before 1 October 2007 are still effective; we advise on both old and new regimes.